ru22-14/beauty-boutique/README.md

 - [ER Diagram](https://dbdiagram.io/): used to create the entity relationship diagram between models.
 - [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/install.html) : let you control the behavior of form in a very elegent way.
 - [psycopg2](https://pypi.org/project/psycopg2/) :  Python-PostgreSQL Database Adapter
+- [Unsplash](https://unsplash.com/) : is used to get the  beautiful, free images and photos for this project.
 - [Skitch](https://www.chip.de/downloads/Skitch-fuer-Windows_58173678.html) : is used to take screenshots for Readme

 # Deployment